Veggipuppet1/Veggipuppet1.github.io/_posts/2023-10-13-multi-account-git-auth.markdown

 title:  "Authenticating with github via different accounts on the same device"
 ---

-# Authenticating with github via different accounts on the same device

 ## Why?
 I have been wanting to develop and push changes to code in my personal repository as well as my work repo but these use different accounts and thus I would have to setup auth for 2 accounts on the same device.